 Healthy, intimate, romantic love is a beautiful thing.
 Unfortunately, love addiction – the endless, obsessive, dysfunctional search for romantic fulfillment – is not.
-When individuals are preoccupied to the point of obsession with falling and/or being in love, as love addicts are, they tend to behave in highly regrettable ways, just like alcoholics, drugs addicts, sex addicts, compulsive gamblers, etc. And love addicts inevitably experience the same basic consequences as all other addicts: depression, anxiety, lowered self-esteem, ruined relationships, trouble at work or in school, declining physical and/or emotional health, financial woes, loss of interest in family, friends, hobbies, and other previously enjoyable activities, etc.
+When individuals are preoccupied to the point of obsession with falling and/or being in love, as love addicts are, they tend to behave in highly regrettable ways, just like alcoholics, drugs addicts, compulsive gamblers, compulsive spenders, sex addicts, etc. And love addicts inevitably experience the same basic consequences as all other addicts: depression, anxiety, lowered self-esteem, ruined relationships, trouble at work or in school, declining physical and/or emotional health, financial woes, loss of interest in family, friends, hobbies and other previously enjoyable activities, etc.

-Instead of moving forward into longer-term intimacy, love addicts perpetually chase the rush of early romance, using this intensely pleasurable experience as a way to avoid feeling stress and other forms of emotional discomfort.
-In other words, love addicts use the naturally occurring high of early romance for escape and dissociation, just as alcoholics, drug addicts, sex addicts, and other addicts use the neurochemical high of addictive substances or behaviors to numb out and not feel the ups and downs of life.
+Love addicts, however, choose to live in limerence, relying on this neurochemical rush as their primary way to avoid feeling stress and other forms of emotional discomfort.
+They use the naturally occurring high of limerence for escape and dissociation, just as alcoholics, drug addicts, sex addicts, compulsive gamblers, and other addicts use the neurochemical high of an addictive substance or behavior to numb out and not experience the ups and downs of life.

 In general, there are more self-identified female love addicts than male love addicts.
 Nevertheless, males are perfectly capable of becoming love addicted, just as females are perfectly capable of becoming sex addicted.
 One primary difference between male and female love addicts is the way in which they tend to view and talk about their issue.
 Women are more likely than men to identify what they are doing as relationship related, whereas men typically classify their behavior as sexual, even when their activities are as connection-driven as those of their female counterparts.

-Behavior patterns commonly exhibited by love addicts include the following:
+Behavior patterns commonly exhibited by love addicts of both genders include the following:

-- Relying on romantic intensity as a way to escape from stress and other types of emotional discomfort
+- Relying on romantic intensity to escape from stress and other types of emotional discomfort.

-- Feigning interest in activities you don’t enjoy as a way meet someone new or to keep an existing partner
+- Feigning interest in activities you don’t enjoy as a way of meeting someone new or to keep an existing partner.